Coastal Defenders

 COASTAL DEFENDERS PROJECTS + PATHWAYS

-Coastal Defenders Founder Coach Jackson has led over 100 Knowledge Exchanges for over 3,000 people spanning Indigenous scientists and communities, K-12 students, community organizations and colleges and academic scientists, researchers, innovators and investors from around the world.
+Coastal Defenders Founder Coach Jackson has led over 100 Knowledge Exchanges for over 3,000 people spanning Indigenous scientists and communities, K-12 students, community organizations and colleges and academic scientists, researchers, innovators and investors from around the world creating a multi-dimensional rightsholder and stakeholder eco-system approach based on diverse perspectives needed to address climate challenges.

-Returning to our traditional clam gardens, oyster reefs + developing opportunities in abalone, kelp, seaweeds + eelgrass restoration and bioremediation are some of the ways we're helping to heal our planet.
+Returning to our traditional clam gardens, oyster reefs + developing opportunities in abalone, kelp, seaweeds + eelgrass restoration and bioremediation are some of the ways we're helping to heal our eco-systems.

-The ability of our shorelines to withstand the affects of climate change and mitigate pollution includes understanding of water rights and the inter-connectivity of upstream waterways, wetlands and dune systems.
+The ability of our shorelines to withstand the affects of climate change, sea level rise and mitigate pollution includes understanding of water rights, protected areas and the inter-connectivity of upstream waterways, wetlands and dune systems.

 Help us put the 'A' in STEAM!